 We see improvement across almost the entire set.
 However, the increase is generally very small.
 The worst performing algorithm on the census, decision trees, received the best improvement ratio, 14% improvement.
 The GBDT remain the best algorithm for these datasets by quite a bit, with the RMSE being less than half of the worst performing (kNN) on the cars dataset, and the highest AUC on the census dataset.
-The only regression was for the SVM on the census dataset, which only degraded a very small (-.01) amount.
+The only regression was for the SVM on the census dataset, which only degraded a very small amount (-.01).

-These small improvements can be built on by expanding on the hyperparameters used to tune, and using something similar to Grid Search with Cross-Validation to try several at once.